dsoellinger/Full-Stack-Web-Dev-with-React-Specialization/2_Front_End_Development_with_React/Lecture_Notes/1_Introduction.md

 - User-defined component names must always start with a capital letter (these compile to React.createElement)
 - Tags starting with lowercase letters are treated as DOM tags (built-in components)

+#### Component lifecycle

+A React application is made up of multiple React components that  are connected together to form the entire screen of your React applications view.
+Whenever a component is created, it is also added to the DOM of the application and the React Component Hierarchy.
+So, a component passes through what we call as the life cycle of a component.

+**Lifecycle**:

+- Mounting
+- Updating
+- Unmounting

+In each stage of the component lifecycle a set of functions is invoked (in the order specified below)

+**Mounting:**

+- constructor()
+- getDerivedStateFromProps()
+- render()
+- componentDidMount()

+**Updating:**

+- getDerivedStateFromProps()
+- shouldComponentUpdate()
+- render()
+- getSnapshotBeforeUpdate()
+- componentDidUpdate()

 #### Adding Bootstrap to a React app

 Bootstrap can be easily installed using yarn just by adding the `bootstrap` package.
 However, the JavaScript part of Bootstrap cannot be directly used together with React.
 A Bootstrap-based packaged called `Reactstrap` provides a solution to this problem.
 Reactstrap supplies Bootstrap components re-implemented using React components (similar to JavaScript components re-implemented using React components in Reactstrap).